boazbk/tcs/lec_00_1_math_background.md

-While it should make sense to you by the end of the term, at the current point in time   [BGPintrodef](){.ref} and [shorsthmintro](){.ref} should seem to you as a meaningless combination of inscrutable terms.
+While it should make sense to you by the end of the term, at the current point in time it is perfectly fine if    [BGPintrodef](){.ref} and [shorsthmintro](){.ref} seem to you as a meaningless combination of inscrutable terms.
 Indeed, to a large extent they _are_ such a combination, as they contains many terms that we have not defined (and that we would need to build on a semester's worth of material to be able to define).
 Yet, even when faced with what seems like completely incomprehensible gibberish, it is still possible for us to try to make _some_ sense of it, and try to at least to be able to "know what we don't know".
 Let's use [BGPintrodef](){.ref} and [shorsthmintro](){.ref} as examples.